 It might just save them from endlessly second-guessing themselves, and/or lying awake at night wondering "what if?"

-9 "How are you feeling in this moment?"
+9 "How are you feeling at this moment?"

 Another way to be helpful is by giving your friend space to reflect on how they're currently feeling.